aisahodzic/IntroToIM/midtermProject/journal.md

 **The riskiest and most complicated parts of project**

-* Starting the game with a button press
+* _Starting_ the game with a button press
-* One most complicated part of the project is moving the bouncer with keys, and making it bounce the balls back.
+* One most complicated part of the project is _moving the bouncer while making it bounce the balls back._
-* Moving the bouncer itself.
+* _Moving the bouncer itself_.
 If the user presses the arrow key once, it should move only by 1 pixel to that side.
 However, if the user keeps the arrow pressed, the bouncer should keep moving in that direction all until the button is released.
-* Keeping the record of the score!
+* Keeping the _record of the score_!
 This needs to be implemented in order to keep the game engaging and encourage multiple trials and user improvements when playing.
-* Restart the game without closing and restarting the program.
+* _Restart the game without closing_ and restarting the program.

 **How I plan to  solve the riskiest and most complicated parts of my project.**